 - Preheat the oven to 350°F, and coat 13 muffin cups with nonstick cooking spray.
 (If using liners, then line 13 muffins cups with liners and coat them with cooking spray.)

 - In a medium bowl, stir together the oats, Greek yogurt, 6 tablespoons of milk, and vanilla extract.
 In a separate bowl, whisk together the flour, cinnamon, allspice, nutmeg, baking powder, baking soda, and salt.
-In a third bowl, whisk together the butter, egg whites, and stevia.
+In a third bowl, whisk together the butter or coconut oil, egg whites, and stevia.
 Stir in the oat mixture, mixing until no large lumps remain.
 Alternate between adding the flour mixture and remaining ¾ cup of milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 4 equal parts.)
 Gently fold in the carrots.

 View Nutrition Information + Weight Watchers Points